 How To Reduce Your Anxiety When Dating New People

 If you’re like most people, the uncertainty and pressure of dating are a source of pre-date rumination.
 You wonder, “Will I like them?
-What if they’re an asshole?
+What if they’re a jerk?
 Will they like me?
 Do I look similar enough to my profile pic?
 Even if the date goes well, will I end up getting ghosted?
 Am I even worthy of affection?”

 It’s totally normal to have some anxiety when dating new people.
 But you risk sabotaging yourself unless you can learn how to cope with dating anxiety in healthy ways.
 For example, if you’re so anxious that you have six cocktails during your date, you might share too much info too soon, potentially scaring them off.
 On the other hand, if you’re so self-conscious that you hide your true self, you might waste your energy pursuing a lousy match.